The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Chuckimation

 This style was invented by the creators of the series Action League Now!
-It combines stop motion animation and fragments of real footage.
+It combines stop motion animation with fragments of real footage.
 A distinctive feature of this technique is that physical objects are thrown into the frame.
-Chuckimation is not widespread, so it makes more sense to talk about object animation; when the movements of physical objects, such as dolls, are animated.
-Here is an example.
+While Chuckimation isn’t widespread, it’s more relevant to discuss object animation, where the movements of physical objects, like dolls, are animated.
+For instance, here is a practical example.

-The most obvious and logical way to use this style is to promote a kids’ toy store.
+The most straightforward way to utilize this style is to promote a kids' toy store.
+For more details, here’s a book you can read.

 The Encyclopedia of American Animated Television Shows by David Perlmutter, 2014